rbiegacz/Udacity-CarND/CarND-Traffic-Sign-Classifier-Project-master/writeup.md

 Selected label: No entry [INCORRECT]

-Predicted labels: ['No entry', 'Stop', 'Dangerous curve to the right', 'Slippery road', 'Speed limit (60km/h)']
+Predicted labels: ['No entry', 'Stop', 'End of speed limit (80km/h)', 'Priority road', 'Keep right']

 SoftMax Probabilities: 1.000000 0.000000 0.000000 0.000000 0.000000

+Image 9: Model incorrectly classified this road sign.
+The correct answer in mentioned as 2nd option on the top #5 labels.

 ![alt text][image13]